underpig1/simplest-desktop-clock/README.md

 What it does:
 - It's a desktop clock
 - It changes colors with your wallpaper
+- It acts just like a part of your wallpaper -- as in, you can't drag it and it stays behind any open windows

 The best part is, it's customizable!
 So have fun!